Anello-Photonics/docs-A1/docs/python_tool.rst

 CSV files for each message will be saved in the "exports" directory, under the name of the original log file.
 For more information on the output messages, see `Comminication & Messaging <https://docs-a1.readthedocs.io/en/x3/communication_messaging.html>`_.

+If only connected to one port, configurations cannot be set while logging.
+Connect to both UART and RS-422 simultaneously for full python tool functionality.

 Monitor Output
 -------------------------------------